MLB Run Line Betting

 Differences between MLB run line and alternate run line

-The odds will also be different depending on the choice you make.
-At the 1.5-run benchmark, you can expect lines in the range of -110 on both sides upon release, but they will fluctuate based on betting action.
+The odds will vary depending on the choice you make.
+Initially, at the 1.5-run benchmark, you can anticipate lines around -110 for both sides.
+However, these odds will change based on betting activity.

-The odds for alternate run lines can be all over the map depending on what you choose.
-When the bet is flipped upside down with the underdog favored by 1.5, you could get a great return on that side, but much less of one when betting on the original favorite.
+The odds for alternate run lines can vary greatly depending on your selection.
+When the bet is reversed and the underdog is favored by 1.5, you have the potential to receive a high return on that side.
+However, betting on the original favorite may result in a less significant return.

 MLB run line odds and lines

-The MLB odds are going to be different for run lines and alternates.
-However, we still have some general guidelines that we can follow.
+The MLB odds will vary for run lines and alternates, but we can still rely on some general guidelines to follow.

-In the case of the standard 1.5 run line, we can safely assume that most operators will treat it in the same fashion as a point spread bet for other sports.
-Upon release, the benchmark MLB run line odds for most books is -110, and that number will shift based on betting activity.
-For example, a good amount of activity on one side over the other could result in odds like this.
+When considering the standard 1.5 run line, it is reasonable to believe that operators will handle it similarly to a point spread bet in other sports.
+Initially, most books set the benchmark MLB run line odds at -110, but these odds may change depending on the betting activity.
+For instance, a significant amount of betting on one side over the other could lead to odds adjustments like this.

 • Houston Astros -1.5 (-120)

-If we see a situation where the odds shorten on one side and lengthen on the other, we can interpret that to mean that the house is a bit lopsided on the action.
-For this example, they’ve made the Royals side more enticing in a bid to even things out, so we can gather that more betting dollars have come in on the Astros side.
+If we observe a scenario where the odds decrease for one side and increase for the other, it suggests that the house is favoring one side over the other.
+In this particular case, the bookmakers have made the Royals side more appealing in order to balance the betting activity.
+Therefore, we can deduce that more people have placed bets on the Astros side.

 • Houston Astros +1.5 (-180)